 One of the questions OASIS customers most often ask is “How often do I need to have my machine inspected for alignment?”

 Unfortunately, there isn’t a simple answer.
-There are a number of factors that can affect the alignment of your equipment and these should be taken into consideration when creating a machine alignment inspection plan at your facility.
+There are a number of factors that can affect your equipment alignment, and these should be taken into consideration when creating a machine alignment inspection plan at your facility.
 In this post, we provide the top three factors that can determine how often alignment inspections are needed and discuss the reasons why there are no set rules that can be applied.

 Type of Machine